 Jill VanWyke, associate professor of news at Drake, thinks that companies such as Facebook and Twitter are taking the control away from publishers.

 “Most people, especially younger people, get their news from social media,” VanWyke said.
 “It used to be that the newspaper or the radio news stations determined what news you got.
-Now
+Now its companies like Facebook and Twitter that determine what news you’re getting.
+The publishers and news organizations have lost control.”
+VanWyke thinks that these companies are keeping secrets from the public regarding their algorithm.

 The most notable of recent controversies was the 2016 election with Donald Trump and Russia.
 “Facebook always seems to keep its mouth shut about their algorithm, and there has been a lot of speculation about how accurate it is.
 This came up a few times in the 2016 election,” VanWyke said.
 “This is concerning because these organizations